-Cryptocurrency prices differ across countries, and cryptocurrency price deviations fluctuate widely over time.
-Our paper suggests that distrust toward domestic authorities can explain the dynamics of cryptocurrency price deviations.
-The local cryptocurrency prices rise after an outbreak of a financial crisis, political scandal, or socioeconomic event that undermines confidence in the domestic government or economy.
-With panel regressions, we show that Bitcoin price deviations increase by 1.8% when attention to institutional failures rises by one standard deviation.
+Cryptocurrency prices differ across countries, and these price deviations fluctuate widely.
+Our paper provides evidence that distrust toward domestic authorities can explain the dynamics of local cryptocurrency prices relative to the U.S. dollar price.
+The price deviation rises after an outbreak of a financial crisis, political scandal, or socioeconomic event that undermines confidence in the domestic government or economy.
+With panel regressions, we show that Bitcoin price deviations increase by 1.8% when the institutional failure index rises by one standard deviation.
 These price responses are much stronger in countries with lower trust levels and during periods with tighter capital controls.